TL;DR

 The neighborhood doesn't market itself as a food destination.
 It doesn't have a Grand Avenue brand or a Lowertown arts district narrative.
 What it has is a working-class immigrant food corridor that's been cooking well for decades without optimizing for attention.

 For plant-based diners, that's actually the best possible situation.
-The Vietnamese tofu dishes at Ngon aren't there because the restaurant is trying to attract vegans — they're there because tofu has been a central ingredient in Vietnamese cooking forever.
-The vegetable pupusas at Salvadoran spots on the corridor aren't a concession to dietary trends — they're the original form of the dish.
+The tofu dishes at Vietnamese restaurants are not there only because restaurants are trying to attract vegans.
+They are there because tofu has been a central ingredient in Vietnamese cooking forever.
+The vegetable pupusas at Salvadoran spots on the corridor are not a concession to dietary trends.
+They are part of the cuisine.

 Hamline-Midway rewards the curious vegan who's willing to eat at places that don't have a vegan symbol next to every item on the menu.
 The food is better for it.